-USEPA has also proposed its Clean Power Plan, which would limit CO2 emissions from existing fossil fuel units pursuant to NSPS Section 111(d) authority.
-Under the Plan, states must develop implementation plans by September 2016, with the potential for extensions until September 2018.
+USEPA also proposed the Clean Power Plan (CPP), which was designed to limit CO2 emissions from existing fossil fuel units pursuant to NSPS Section 111(d) authority.
 USEPA formally published the plan on October 23, 2015.
-However, on February 9, 2016, the U.S Supreme Court stayed implementation of the Plan pending judicial review by the D.C.
+However, on February 9, 2016, the U.S. Supreme Court stayed implementation of the Plan pending judicial review by the D.C.
 Circuit Court of Appeals and potential appeal to the U.S. Supreme Court.
 On September 27, 2016, the D.C.
-Circuit Court of Appeals heard oral arguments en banc and a decision is expected by in spring of 2017 followed by an expected appeal to the U.S. Supreme Court.
+Circuit Court of Appeals heard oral arguments en banc and a decision was expected in spring of 2017 followed by an expected appeal to the U.S. Supreme Court.

-While they may create compliance obligations for PSGC and AFEC, AMP's renewable resources and energy efficiency program are expected to provide beneficial credits for project participants.
+While the Plan would have created compliance obligations for PSGC and AFEC, AMP's renewable resources and energy efficiency programs were expected to provide beneficial credits for project participants.
 In 2014, 2015 and 2016 AMP officials met with USEPA and state agency officials to discuss AMP's key areas of interest impacted by the rule.
-The final rule included language supported by AMP that clarifies the eligibility of AMP's new hydroelectric projects to be used for compliance credit.
-AMP is participating in various stakeholder processes and will continue to work with key states when they draft implementation plans.
+The final rule included language supported by AMP that clarified the eligibility of AMP's new hydroelectric projects to be used for compliance credit.

-President Donald Trump has communicated that his administration will pursue a different regulatory approach to GHG emissions and that he does not intend to maintain former President Obama's Climate Action Plan.
+President Donald Trump communicated his administration would pursue a different regulatory approach to GHG emissions.
+One of President Trump's first Executive Orders abandoned the former administration's Climate Action Plan.
 New USEPA Administrator Scott Pruitt feels that the Clean Power Plan is beyond the legal authority Congress granted to the USEPA through the Clean Air Act.